tophat/sanity-runner/service/README.md

 The sanity-runner service is a lambda function that sits in AWS.
 It takes a [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) test file as input and returns the result of the test.

+## Local

+You can use the --local and --localPort flags to point the sanity-runner-client to a local container running the service.
+This can make local debugging of the sanity-runner-service a lot easier.

+Launch service container

+docker run -p 9000:8080 ghcr.io/tophat/sanity-runner-service:latest
+In a seperate terminal...

+sanity-runner-client --test-dir example/repo/sanities/ --local --output-dir output --include google-fail-example
+NOTE: local usage of the sanity-runner-client requires only a SINGLE test being passed in.
+Either use a test suite with one test, or use the --include to regex match on a single test.

-# Deployment
+## Deployment

-##  Terraform
+###  Terraform

 We currently use [terraform](https://www.terraform.io/docs/index.html) to deploy to AWS lambda.
 We use [input variables](https://www.terraform.io/docs/language/values/variables.html) to help define resource names allowing for easy deployment of multiple sanity-runners across the same environment.

 The prefered way to deploy the sanity runner would be reference the module in a `main.tf` file like the below example.
 This lets you pin to a specific version of the terraform code.

 EX)
 ```